One of the activities that I enjoy doing as a life coach is creating a weekly challenge for my clients. It is aimed at inspiring and

 Life does not come with an instruction manual to guide us and thank goodness.
 We are all unique and the ‘university of life’ is a continuous work in progress.

-Instead of feeling that we should be experts in life, let’s keep on learning from life and from each other and loving all the moments along the way!
+Instead of feeling that we should have mastered life, let’s keep on learning and from each other and loving all the moments along the way!

 #100% Pure Polly – Living Life’s Adventure…